-This course will examine all areas of literacy development for middle level and content area education.
-A main emphasis will be to examine expository reading development in content areas of mathematics, science, social studies, music, and English, as well as the use of supplemental texts.
+This course will examine all areas of literacy development from foundational literacy to content area education.
+A main emphasis will be to examine expository reading development in content areas of mathematics, science, social studies, music, and English as well as the use of supplemental texts.
 Emphasis will be given to the reading and writing process and effective teaching practices that aid students' comprehension, vocabulary, critical thinking, studying, and writing.
 A variety of current research literature will be reviewed.
-This is a course for Reading